-Here's what you need to know about 2018 from a hiring perspective, the skills you need to have on your CV and how to make the most of a buoyant sector, despite global economic uncertainty.
+Here's what happened in 2018 from a hiring perspective, the skills to have on your CV and how to make the most of a buoyant sector, despite global economic uncertainty.

 Demand for big data skills and professionals has surged by 78% in the past 12 months (Q1 2017 – Q1 2018), according to the Q1 2018 Tech Cities Job Watch report from IT recruitment specialists Experis, which came out in May 2018.